NoraAlbassam/Journal/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests for improvements or bug fixes
+Feel free to submit issues or pull requests for improvements or bug fixes :)

+## Credits and Acknowledgments
+- **Project Developed by**: Nora Albassam
+- **UI Design by**: Mentor Somayah

+This project is intended for personal use only and may not be sold, redistributed, or shared publicly.
+All rights reserved.